Difference between AWT vs Swing

 Below is the top 11 comparison between AWT vs Swing:

-Key Differences of AWT and Swing
+Key Differences between AWT and Swing

 - One provides a basic general interface between the application and the native OS.